 If you need to get a TWIA policy, be sure you get coverage in advance of hurricane season, as it's not uncommon for insurers and surplus line carriers to put a moratorium on coverage after a certain date.

-Wildfire insurance - Texas is also no stranger to wildfires, ranking second in wildfire frequency in the United States, according to the Insurance Information Institute.
-If you live in a wildfire-prone region of Texas, be sure you have enough dwelling coverage, and consider adding extended replacement cost coverage or guaranteed replacement cost coverage.
+In addition to hurricanes and tornadoes, Texas also experiences many wildfires, ranking second in the country in wildfire frequency, according to the Insurance Information Institute.
+If you live in a wildfire-prone region of Texas, be sure you have enough dwelling coverage to fully replace your home in the event of a disaster and consider adding extended replacement cost coverage or guaranteed replacement cost coverage to your policy.

 The Lone Star State is also no stranger to earthquakes.
 If your home is located near a fault line, like the Balcones Fault in central Texas, you should consider earthquake insurance.
 If you’d like to acquire earthquake coverage and your insurer doesn’t offer it, ask an agent to point you in the direction of a carrier who does.
 Coverage may be available through smaller surplus line carriers in your area, and some larger insurers like USAA offer earthquake coverage as an endorsement to your policy.